Monrovia Renewal is the largest public works project in the City's history!

 Oakglade Reservoir Upgrade Project

 While the improvement project is important, staff has recognized that the overall initiative will be very invasive for the residents that live off of Oakglade Drive and Ridgeside Drive.
-Based on our current project schedule, we anticipate that we will be ready to begin construction in late December 2017 / early January 2018, and in an effort to make sure we do sufficient outreach in the area, staff is currently coordinating two neighborhood meetings to occur in October 2017.
+Based on our current project schedule, we anticipate that we will be ready to begin construction in late January/February 2018.

 Pursuant to the California Environmental Quality Act (CEQA) an Initial Study has been prepared for the proposed project, which determined there could be significant impacts however, through the incorporation of mitigation measures, these impacts would be reduced to less than significant levels.
 Impacts to all other study areas were found to be less than significant.
 A Mitigated Negative Declaration (MND) has been prepared.
-The public review period for the Initial Study and Draft MND began on October 9, 2017, and will conclude on October 30, 2017.
+The public review period for the Initial Study and Draft MND took place October 9-30, 2017.

 Northwest Section (Area west of Myrtle between Colorado and Hillcrest Blvds):